 Solicitation process and scheduling

-The facility director will reach out to users with approved white papers to schedule the experiment in the order established in the white paper selection process.
-Users have the freedom to pick open weeks on the BaPSF calendar.
+The facility director will reach out to users with approved white papers to schedule the experiment in the order established in the proposal selection process.
+Users have the freedom to request open weeks on the BaPSF calendar, usually no more than four months out from the current date.
 The facility will accommodate the requests for specific weeks as long as there are no operational constraints.
 The facility director may for example aim to schedule experiments with similar needs in consecutive weeks in order to minimize setup time.
 Each user will have a scientific liaison assigned who will be coordinate the implementation of the project with the user.

 Hours of Operation

-The facility is open Monday through Friday, 9 am until 6 pm, Saturday, 9 am until 5pm.
-There is no support from technical or administrative staff on Saturday, only scientific staff will be present.
-No experiments are scheduled for Sundays and on university holidays.
+The facility is open Monday through Friday, 9 am until 6 pm.
+No experiments are scheduled on weekends and on university holidays.
 The machine does run overnight, and users are welcome to have the automated DAQ system acquire data overnight.
 It is advisable to start setting up the overnight run around 4 pm to avoid being unable to collect data overnight.